Adding a checkpoint and test steps

 Example checkpoint to split

-If we wanted to capture snapshots of the login page or reuse the checkpoint, we could manually create a new checkpoint and move the second step to produce two checkpoints:
+If we wanted to reuse the checkpoint navigating to login page only, we could manually create a new checkpoint and move the second step to produce two checkpoints:

 Checkpoint has been split into two